Winter Reading 2021

 American Christmas Stories

-Edited by Connie Willis
+edited by Connie Willis

 The Library of America is a non-profit that publishes beautiful editions of writing that captures the American experiment.
 There collections are a terrific gift for the prolific reader, who will happen upon favorite writers or make new friends.
 This one ranges from Jack London’s Klondike Christmas to Joan Didion’s The Big Rock Candy Figgy Pudding Pitfall, but if you don’t want any more Christmas, check out The Peanuts Papers.
 And for the less willing reader, it’s all top notch, but very short, so they can move on without a major commitment—and maybe they will get excited about something or someone in the anthology.